-Comprehensive training will be based on a rotating once every three-year training schedule for each JTA: Auditor, Crew Chief and Installer.
-The Comprehensive schedule will begin with the Auditor training in Mid Program Year 22.
-The following year will be Crew Chief training and finally year three will cover Installer training.
-Year four will rotate back to Auditor training, etc. QCI certification will occur every three years with the next required training in the fall of 2024.
+Comprehensive training will be based on a rotating once every three-year training schedule for each JTA: Auditor and Crew Chief, etc. The Comprehensive schedule began with the Auditor training in Mid Program Year 22.
+The following year will be Crew Chief training and will rotate back to Auditor training, etc. EA and QCI certification will occur every three years with the next required training in the fall of 2024, Or as needed for specific individual certification.